anniehedgpeth/anniehedgpeth.github.io/_posts/2016-11-08-inspec-basics-10.markdown

 image: /assets/article_images/2016-11-08-inspec-basics-10/inspec-basics-10.jpg
 image2: /assets/article_images/2016-11-08-inspec-basics-10/inspec-basics-10-mobile.jpg
 ---
-My last post about attributes was really born out of this issue I had had creating an InSpec profile that tests the build configuration of a machine within a pipeline in TeamCity and testing all of the different environments, making sure the correct Mysql passwords were entered in for each enviroment.
+My last post about attributes was really born out of this issue I had had creating an InSpec profile that tests the build configuration of a machine within a pipeline in TeamCity and testing all of the different environments, making sure the correct Mysql passwords were entered in for each environment.
 In my last post, I had given you a crash course in how to use attributes,so now I'm going to show you how I used attributes to create the passwords that I needed using environment variables.

 But first, if you've missed out on any of my tutorials, you can find them here: